JesseTNRoberts/Old-Blog/_posts/2023-2-14-ICCC-Ideas.md

 - Does volatile self-attention for a specific word imply perplexity regarding the word?

+Better idea:
+Perplexity suggests that the word, given the context, is surprising.
+This is a value that is specifically calculable for CLM.
+On the other hand, the KL-divergence of the context given the word (away from either a mask or a baseline word) suggests that the context, given the word, is surprising.
+Further, this is a value that is specifically calculable for MLM.

 ### Better than expected reward as a framework for aesthetic reward

 This may already be something that has pervaded the ICCC communinity.
 However, I am not sure.
 A quick search should be conducted.